jakbich/SPOT/rrt/README.md

 ## ROS-Node rrt_path <a name="r1"></a>
 The ``rrt_path`` node contains the file that computes the path for SPOT to follow.
 This path is computed using the Rapidly exploring Random Tree algorithm in the OccupancyGrid.
 The node acts as an ActionServer that is triggered when it receives a MoveBaseGoal.
+This MoveBaseGoal will come from the ``yolo_detection``, ``bracelet_gui_node/conversation_server`` or ``explore`` nodes.
 After receiving the goal the path is computed.
 For each point in this path the ``motion_control`` ClientServer is called, after this servers notifies a succes, the next point in the path is send to the server.
 For testing purposes the ``rrt_path`` node publishes two Marker and one Path message to visualize the result.

-TODO: RIGHT TOPIC NAMES!

 This node is subscribed and publishes to the topics below and is client to the server below.
 | **Subscribes:**               | **Client to server:**     | **Publishes:**                |